tsetsova/book-summaries/site_reliability_engineering.md

 * Big data systems: throughput and end-to-end latency

 > All systems should care about correctness: was the right answer returned, the right data retrieved, the right analysis done?
 Correctness is important to track as an indicator of system health, even though it’s often a property of the data in the system rather than the infrastructure per se, and so usually not an SRE responsibility to meet.

+### Automation - software to act on software

+> “If we are engineering processes and solutions that are not automatable, we continue having to staff humans to maintain the system.
+If we have to staff humans to do the work, we are feeding the machines with the blood, sweat, and tears of human beings.
+Think The Matrix with less special effects and more pissed off System Administrators.” by Joseph Bironas, a Google SRE

+Choose what to automate carefully.
+Automation is a *force multiplier*, not a panacea.
+The benefits of automation are clear:

+* Consistency
+* Faster repair and action

+Automation allows you to create a platform.

+> In general, we have chosen to create platforms where we could, or to position ourselves so that we could create platforms over time.
+We view this platform-based approach as necessary for manageability and scalability.

+Platforms can be extended, applied to more systems, measured and monitored accurately.
+Additionally once a task has been automated it can be performed by anyone, including the service itself!

+Additionally, because platforms *centralise mistakes*, you only have to fix them in a single place.
+This reduces MTTR, frees developer time for innovation, and even reduces the overall costs of the system (given its sufficiently large).

+Common path automation has followed at Google:
+1. Operator-triggered manual action (no automation)
+2. Operator-written, system-specific automation
+3. Externally maintained generic automation
+4. Internally maintained, system-specific automation
+5. Autonomous systems that need no human intervention